sofia-wilson/sofia-wilson.github.io/_pages/applied-ai-for-k12.md

 ### What It Does

-1. **Part 1:** Searches EdReports for curriculum alignment and usability ratings
+1. **Part 1:** Searches EdReports to assess whether instructional materials meet High-Quality Instructional Materials (HQIM) indicators. https://edreports.org/
-2. **Part 2:** Searches Evidence for ESSA for research studies meeting ESSA evidence standards
+2. **Part 2:** Searches Evidence for ESSA to evaluate whether rigorous research demonstrates that a curriculum improves student outcomes. https://www.evidenceforessa.org/
-3. **Part 3:** Generates vendor questions based on evidence gaps
+3. **Part 3:** Synthethisez findings and generates vendor questions based on evidence gaps

 *Note: This is a beta AI tool.
 Always verify findings using the source URLs provided.*